 Behaviourist ideas have been adopted through strategies such as the setting of behavioural objectives or through behaviour modification techniques.
 The former involves setting short-term educational aims in terms of target behaviours to be adopted by the student.
 The idea is that a somewhat vague educational aim, such as the ability to get on with a variety of people, can be made operational in a highly specific way, so that a relatively limited repertoire of behaviour serves as a sufficient condition for achieving that aim.
-In practice, the behavioural objective is an operational definition of the more behaviourism vague educational aim.
+In practice, the behavioural objective is an operational definition of the more vague educational aim.
+As such, it fails to act as a satisfactory aim.
 Behaviour modification is a form of teaching that has, as its outcomes, behaviours which are aimed for in an educational programme designed around behavioural objectives.
 Instead of specifying knowledge or attitude as the desired outcomes, highly specific and easily assessable behaviours serve as desired outcomes.
 This approach has greatly influenced the competence movement (see Hyland 1993) and the notion of competence is, very often, a slightly richer version of a behavioural objective (for example, to construct a table) or of a modified sequence of behaviours (for example, to measure, plane, saw, join, etc.).
+These are sometimes known as 'learning outcomes'.

 Educational programmes that are explicitly based on behaviourism have lost a lot of their appeal in recent years.
 They can still be found in some varieties of special education, where narrowly defined behavioural objectives may be a suitable expression of some educational aims or where behaviour modification in a relatively crude sense (the student no longer abuses or attacks carers) is a realistic objective for a sequence of lessons.
-Their lack of endurance in mainstream practical educational situations is, however, a testimony to the flawed philosophical foundations on which behaviourist theory rests.
+The flawed philosophical foundations on which behaviourist theory rests have not, however, prevented the approach from consolidating itself in the English National Vocational Qualification system.